 Beside his work obligations, voluntary engagement rank first for Peter Mosch.
 Beside several voluntary engagement in communal and trade union sector, he serves on the Management Board of Audi Selbsthilfeeinrichtung and as curator of Audi Stiftung Umwelt GmbH.

-Bertina Murkovic, Deputy Chairman of the Works Council of Volkswagen Commercial Vehicles
+Bertina Murkovic, Chairman of the Works Council of Volkswagen Commercial Vehicles

 Bertina Maria Murkovic has been a member of the Supervisory Board of Volkswagen AG since May 10, 2017.